Thinkific Vs Udemy: Which Course Platform is Best? (2022)

 - Provide drip and membership-based content

-On the other hand, choose Udemy if you,
+On the other hand, choose Udemy as your online course platform if you,

-- Are just starting and want to gauge how well you can deliver content
+- Are just starting to create and sell online courses and want to gauge how well you can deliver content

 - Want a hassle-free platform where everything, including marketing, is handled by someone one.
 All that you have to do is create your course and upload it.